Keto Pumpkin Bars

 Add 1-2 tablespoons of almond milk (IF NEEDED) to get a slightly more spreadable consistency.

 Frost a WARM cake.
-Put small globs all over cake and spread with frosting spreader or butter knife.
+Put small globs all over the cake and spread with a frosting spreader or butter knife.
 A spatula does not work very well.

 How to Make Keto Pumpkin Bars

-Put as much or as little frosting as you want!
+Put as much or as little frosting as you want and then keep refrigerated.

 How to Make Keto Pumpkin Bars